oxidrive/oxidrive/CONTRIBUTING.md

 The server should be listening on http://127.0.0.1:4000, while the web application should be available on http://127.0.0.1:8080.

+## Pre-commit
+Each commit is run against a list of checks defined in `.pre-commit-cofig.*` using [pre-commit](https://pre-commit.com/).
+Before contribuiting to this project, be sure to install them.

+### Nix
+If you use nix everything you are ready to go, [git-hooks.nix](https://github.com/cachix/git-hooks.nix/tree/master) and [flake.parts](https://flake.parts/) take care of everything.

+### Not nix
+TODO

 ## End-to-End Tests

 Oxidrive inclues a suite of UI tests that verify some of the core UX flows from the end-user's pespective.
 The test suite is implemented with [Playwright] and is located in the [e2e](e2e) folder.
 It requiers [NodeJS] 20 and related NPM CLI installed.